National Curriculum core subjects are:-

 Reading and Phonics

 We encourage children to read for pleasure, for their own enjoyment and also as a means of gaining information, through the use of dictionaries and reference books.
-We use ‘Read, Write Inc’ and ‘Oxford Reading Tree’ schemes and offer parents the opportunity to come along to a meeting at the beginning of the Autumn Term where we explain how we teach reading in the Reception class.
+We use the ‘Read, Write Inc’ scheme and offer parents the opportunity to come along to a meeting at the beginning of the Autumn Term where we explain how we teach reading in the Reception class.
 Children are encouraged to take their reading books home and parents can help their child’s confidence and aid progress by regularly listening to their child read.

 Each year group follows the National Curriculum framework.
 Daily mathematics lessons are timetabled for all year groups.